dimfot3/Thesis/README.md

 # Thesis
 ## Overview
-The repository is code of my academic thesis [[1]](#1) at Aristotle University of Thessaloniki's Department of Electrical and Computer Engineering.
-The main objective of the thesis was to investigate digital indoor reconstruction and human detection algorithms using LiDAR technology.
-The project contain two subprojects that can be exploited together or seperately.
-The first is thesis simulation [[2]](#2) that contain implementation of indoor simulation monitoring by simulated LiDAR.
-The second is thesis detection systems [[3]](#3) that contain plane and human detection systems.
+The repository contains the code for my academic thesis [[1]](#1) in the Department of Electrical and Computer Engineering at Aristotle University of Thessaloniki.
+The thesis' major goal was to examine at digital indoor reconstruction and human detection algorithms using LiDAR technology.
+The project includes two subprojects that can be used in together or separately.
+The first is thesis simulation [[2]](#2), which includes indoor simulation monitoring with simulated LiDAR.
+The second is thesis detection systems [[3]](#3), which includes plane and human detection systems.

 ## Links and Citations
 <a id="1">[1]</a> Thesis report: https://drive.google.com/file/d/1bU3LGlbmP9Ni8-itYjfeBEJv9t3pE1vR/view?usp=sharing <br>